Grizzly Bear Alert

 A Little Closer to Home

-You will see that this Black bear was checking out our garbage and recycling which is just outside the kitchen door.
-The garbage was in a bear proof container and there was no food in the recycling.
-So there was nothing to keep the bears attention.
+This young Black bear was checking out our garbage and recycling, even though the garbage was in a bear proof container and the recycling was clean.
+So there was nothing to keep the bear’s attention.
 Nonetheless, we will be storing these things in the garage in the future.

-Just a couple of days after the visit from the Black bear, a Grizzly bear decides to check us out.
-Although much more intimidating because of its size and reputation, this one left quickly when we made noise.
+Just a couple of days after the visit from the black bear, a brown bear decides to check us out.
+Initially I thought it was a Grizzly but a side view shows the absence of the telltale hump.
+This one left quickly when we made noise.
 Whew!

 Then, a Visit From Another Black Bear